cliff1976/mahlzeit/_includes/purpose.md

 <p>It's also at least partially for me.
 I plan on working from home more than ever before in 2019 and beyond, but maybe that doesn't mean I have to give up lunchtime social interactions completely.
 Making this list has shown me there are more options nearby than I thought.</p>

 <p>We're trying to keep it lean here.
-It's all just text on purpose.</p>
+It's mostly just text on purpose.</p>